ismasan/ismaelcelis.com/content/posts/practical-railway-oriented-pipelines-in-ruby.md

 +++
 draft = false
 date = 2024-03-17T12:19:16Z
-title = "Practical Railway-Oriented Pipelines in Ruby, pt.
-1" description = "A simplified approach to building composable data pipelines in Ruby, with examples and use cases." images = ["/images/2024/practical-railway-oriented-pipelines-ruby.png"] slug = ""
+title = "Practical Railway-Oriented Pipelines in Ruby" description = "A simplified approach to building composable data pipelines in Ruby, with examples and use cases." images = ["/images/2024/practical-railway-oriented-pipelines-ruby.png"] slug = ""